vg-json-data/sm-json-data/enemies/bossScenarios-readme.md

 * _attack:_ The name of the attack.
 This should match the name of an attack for that boss in the [bosses file](bosses/main.json).
 * _avoidingRequires:_ A list of [logical requirements](../logicalRequirements.md) that will allow Samus to avoid the attack if met.
 * _frequencyFrames:_ Indicates how often (in frames) the attack will hit Samus.

-### baseDamageWindowPercent
-Indicates a base value (in percentage of time) for the damage window.
-This is the base value regardless of item loadout, and can be increased by `additionalDamageWindowPercent`.

 ### boss
 The name of the boss.
 This should match an entry in the [bosses file](bosses/main.json).